 I don’t own a microwave oven anymore.
 In the modern world that may seem crazy.
 But I’m going to present you with 10 reasons to get rid of your microwave.
-And I’ve prepared a free downloadable list of ways to survive without your microwave oven.
+And I’ve also written a companion piece to this article with a list of ways to survive without your microwave oven.

 How did I end up getting rid of my microwave?
 Well, a few years ago I was mopping my kitchen floor and I put a few small appliances outside that were in my way.
 I had a wooden cabinet that held my microwave oven and my juicer.
 I put them both outside and left them there while the floor dried.
 I then forgot about them and went to bed.
 I was living in L.A. at the time so normally that wouldn’t matter.
 But uncharacteristically for southern California, it rained overnight.